BioPhoton/ngRe/README.md

 ```

 **Binding over the `let` syntax**
-Another way to avoid multiple usage of the `async` pipe is the `let` syntax to bind the observable to a variable.
+Another way to avoid multiple usages of the `async` pipe is the `let` syntax to bind the observable to a variable.

 ```html
 @Component({